LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-"Can I tell you a TCP joke?"
-"Please tell me a TCP joke."
-"OK, I'll tell you a TCP joke."
+Hey baby I wish your name was asynchronous... - ... so you'd give me a callback.

 <!--joke-end-->